Newborn baby latched soon after birth

 If your baby won’t breastfeed

 Don’t panic!
-Some babies take a while to get around to nursing and by keeping your baby in skin-to-skin contact you are encouraging him to start feeding.
-A baby usually starts to suck spontaneously if he can snuggle up close to your bare chest for periods of time.
+Some babies take a while to get around to nursing and by keeping your baby in skin-to-skin contact you are encouraging them to start feeding.
+A baby usually starts to suck spontaneously if they can snuggle up close to your bare chest for periods of time.
 Laid-back or natural breastfeeding positions usually stimulate a baby’s instinct to attach and suckle well at the breast.
 In such positions, babies can also latch on when sleepy or in light sleep.
 Watch for signs that your baby is stirring and gently encourage feeding.
 See also My Baby Won’t Breastfeed.

 And you may also find this article helpful: Getting breastfeeding back on track after a difficult birth.